How to Manage ServBay Databases with TablePlus

 3306

-(default for MariaDB/MySQL) - User: Find the MariaDB/MySQL root username in the Databases tab of ServBay (usually
+(default for MariaDB/MySQL) - User: Find the root username for MariaDB/MySQL under the Databases tab in ServBay (usually

 root

-). - Password: Find the MariaDB/MySQL root password in the same place.
+). - Password: Locate the root password for MariaDB/MySQL in ServBay.

 - Socket Path: